-It consists of single step or single action to continue the process and workflow triggers are not visible to user.
+It consists of a single step or a single action to continue the process and workflow triggers are not visible to the user.

-Approval process consists of multiple steps and which should be approved by different users at specific level.
+The approval process consists of multiple steps and should be approved by different users at a specific level.
 It may include rejection also.

 Email to approve the request

-We can set the approve process via Email, to enable email approval response use following steps
+We can set the approval process via Email, to enable email approval response use following steps

 Setup -> select Process Automation Settings -> select the Enable Email Approval Response checkbox, and click Save.